Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Setup

-We assume that $\tG \subset \tmP_n$ is a nontrivial decoupling group, and we define $G=\pi^{-1}(\tG)$.
-For $E \in \mP_n$ we say that $E$ anticommutes with $G$ iff $E$ anticommutes with at least one element of $G$.
+For $E \in \mP_n$ we say that $E$ anticommutes with $G$ if and only if (iff) $E$ anticommutes with at least one element of $G$.
 In that case (since $\tG$ is an $\mathbb{F}_2$-vector space under multiplication), $E$ anticommutes with exactly half of the elements of $G$.
 Similarly, we say that $E \in \mP_n$ commutes with $G$ if it commutes with all its elements.

 We define the set of phase-stripped Paulis commuting with $\tG$ (equivalently, with $G$) as the symplectic orthogonal complement